Menu

 Now your React application has a component called Car, which returns an <h2> element.

-To use this component in your application, use similar syntax as normal HTML: <Car />
+To use this component in your application, refer to it like this: <Car />

 Example